-Because you bill your customers every week, you generate sizable accounts receivable-records of cash that you'll receive from customers to whom you've sold your service.
+Because you bill your customers every week, you generate sizable accounts receivable-money that you'll receive from customers to whom you've sold your service.
 You make substantial efforts to collect receivables on a timely basis and to keeping nonpayment to a minimum.